guillaumelenoir/WAVEPAL/README.md

 ## References

-The provisional reference for the package is
+The provisional reference for the package is\n
 **G. Lenoir and M. Crucifix.** *Wavepal: A python software for wavelet analysis of irregularly sampled time series.* Poster presentation at the 1st CVAS workshop: What do we know about multicentennial, multimillenial variability?, Guesthouse of the University of Hamburg, November 2016. and is available [here](http://www.elic.ucl.ac.be/users/lenoir/mywebsite/docs/poster_CVAS_2016.pdf).
 Two reference papers are currently under writing.